ARMmbed/mbed-os-5-docs/docs/introduction/introduction.md

 ## Recently updated documentation

+- A new section about [optimizing for throughput and power consumption](../apis/optimizing-applications-for-throughput-and-power-consumption.html) with Bluetooth Low Energy (BLE).
+We've also removed old material relating to services which are no longer supported and instead provided links to the [Experimental services for Mbed OS BLE](../apis/ble-services.html) repository.
 - We've updated the [unit testing](../debug-test/unit-testing.html) information to reflect changes to the version of CMake used.
 You will need to update to CMake version 3.19 or above and alter your test code structure.
 - A new [Mbed CLI1 to CLI2 migration guide](../build-tools/migration-guide.html).
 - A new [tutorial about link time optimization](../apis/link-time-optimization.html).